drpetersonfernandes/SimpleLauncher/home.md

 **Microsoft Windows Games**

-Use Simple Launcher Tools to generate BAT files for you.
+Use 'Simple Launcher' tools to generate BAT files for you.

 **Microsoft XBOX 360 XBLA**

-Compress each game folder into a zipped file.<br>
-Configure Simple Launcher to extract the file before launch.<br>
-Configure the format to launch after extraction as `bin`.<br>
-When a user launches a game, Simple Launcher will look into every folder inside the game folder to find the folder `000D0000`, then launch the first found file.<br>
-For this logic to work, the system name needs to have `XBLA` in its name.
+Use 'Simple Launcher' tools to generate BAT files for you.

 **ScummVM Games**

-Use Simple Launcher Tools to generate BAT files for you.
+Use 'Simple Launcher' tools to generate BAT files for you.

 **Sega Model 3**